rupertlssmith/HyperExpress/README.md

 There are three phases in which HyperExpress helps you out managing links in your resources;

 * Defining Relationships (between resources)
-* Resolving URL tokens (a token in a URL is replaced with ID)
+* Resolving URL tokens (a token in a URL is replaced with an ID)
 * Creating Resources using a Factory

-After that, it's the simple matter of serializing the Resource to JSON (or XMl, or whatever).
+After that, it's the 'simple' matter of serializing the Resource to JSON (or XMl, or whatever).
+HyperExpress-HAL has a serializer and deserializer for Jackson.
+Assuming you have your own Jackson configuration, simply plug these in to your module (see the HyperExpress-HAL README).

 Defining Relationships
 ----------------------